nelinazemi/DEA-GO/README.md

-# Differential Expression and Gene Ontology Analysis of RNA Samples
+# Differential Expression and Gene Ontology Analysis of Arabidopsis RNA Samples

 ## Project Overview

-In this project we focus on performing **Differential Expression Analysis** as well as **Gene Ontology** on RNA samples which are either *mock* or *infected* with a certain bacteria.
+In this project we focus on performing **Differential Expression Analysis** as well as **Gene Ontology** on Arabidopsis RNA samples which are either *mock* or *infected* with a certain bacteria.

 Suppose we have a `.txt` file which includes the samples obtained from our experiment.
 Some samples are mock (our reference level); whereas the others are infected by a bacteria called *Pseudomonas syringae DC3000*. `dpi` shows the amount of days that have passed since the samples were obtained.